May 1st Make Maps Portland Launch Event

-The Make History Portland Program
+The Make Maps Portland Program

-To coincide with the 250th anniversary of the Declaration of Independence in 2026, Whose Land is working with the Maine Historical Society, the University of Southern Maine’s Osher Map Library and Department of Geography-Anthropology, Mechanics Hall, and other cultural and educational organizations in the city to build a crowd-sourced history of Greater Portland and its land.
+To coincide with the 250th anniversary of the Declaration of Independence in 2026, Whose Land is working with the Maine Historical Society, the University of Southern Maine’s Osher Map Library and Department of Geography-Anthropology, Mechanics’ Hall, and other cultural and educational organizations in the city to build a crowd-sourced history of Greater Portland and its land.
 Anyone can participate and enjoy adding to the collection.

 How It Works:

 Participants collect and present their own stories about specific locations - their homes, a former factory site, a park - using a digital story map platform called Map250.
-In July, the archive comes to life outside in a series of “Make History Portland” events including projections, music, and live discussion about places that matter in Greater Portland - all in conjunction with local 250th celebrations.
+In July, the archive comes to life outside in a series of “Make Maps Portland” events including projections, music, and live discussion about places that matter in Greater Portland - all in conjunction with local 250th celebrations.

 Making It Happen with Help from Everyone